Pinus sabiniana, Gray Pine by Carrie Di Costanza. For distinction of botanical art presentation; awarded by the exhibit jurors. ©

 Saturday, June 4 through Sunday, October 16, 2016

 A stunning collection of sculptures by talented local artists will be on display throughout the beautiful setting of Filoli’s Garden.
-A diverse range of mediums from copper to glass to re–used items are used to create exquisite works of art.
+A diverse range of mediums from ceramics to glass to re–used items are used to create exquisite works of art.
 Take a 30–minute guided walk to learn more about the artists, their methods and why the locations and works were chosen for our Garden or take a self–guided walk using a guide and map.
 Pieces on display will be for sale.

 Meet the Sculptors